 - func (Callable) The function to call periodically.
 The function signature should be (state) or (state, time), where state contains the current state as an instance of FieldBase and time is a float value indicating the current time.
 Note that only a view of the state is supplied, implying that a copy needs to be made if the data should be stored.
-The function can thus adjust the state by modifying it in-place and it can even interrupt the simulation by raising the special exception StopIteration. - interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+The function can thus adjust the state by modifying it in-place and it can even interrupt the simulation by raising the special exception StopIteration. - interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts.

-- field (FieldBase) The current state of the simulation - t (float) The associated time class ConsistencyTracker(interval=None)
+• field (FieldBase) - The current state of the simulation

+• t (float) - The associated time

+class ConsistencyTracker(interrupts=None, , interval=None)

-Tracker interrupting the simulation when the state is not finite interval (Optional [IntervalData]) - Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+Tracker interrupting the simulation when the state is not finite interrupts (Optional [InterruptData]) - Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts.
 The default value None checks for consistency approximately every (real) second.